Q: Which stove should I buy?

 Q: Do you have a physical store?

 A: After shipping your order, we always send you a shipping confirmation email.
-In most cases the confirmation email contains a tracking number (just very few shipments will not be trackable).
+In most cases the confirmation email contains a tracking number (some shipments will not be trackable due to circumstances outside our control).

 We use two different tracking systems, depending on how we ship.
 If we ship by DHL, you can track your shipment here: https://www.dhl.de/en/paket/information/sendungsverfolgung.html

-Otherwise you may be able to use the tracking system of your national post once the packet has entered your country.
+Otherwise you may be able to use the tracking system of your national post once the package has entered your country.
 Until then you can use this link:

 Q: Why is my tracking number not working?

-A: It takes a few hours or even some days for the tracking to start working.
+A: It takes a few hours (or a few days in some cases) for the tracking to start working.
 If after some time you still cannot track your order, please contact our customer service.
-Before contacting us please take into account that shipping to other countries may involve customs, which can seriously delay delivery (up to 2-3 weeks in some cases).
+Before contacting us please take into account that shipping to other countries may involve customs, which can significantly delay delivery (up to 2-3 weeks in some cases).

 Q: Where is my shipment?